huangtaosdt/wyCloudMusic-crawler/README.md

 # wyCloudMusic-crawler

-Crawling music-lyric from WangYiCloudM,the result will be saved to sqlite database.
+Crawling music-lyric from WangYiCloudMusic,the result will be preprocessed（word segment） then saved to sqlite database.